Top 20 SEO Hacks You Can’t Afford To Ignore In Today’s Time

 In the midst of this entire hullabaloo regarding Search Engine Optimisation, it’s imperative to keep the focus on your readers and not on those ranking numbers.

-Fact is, your readers are the people who will engage with you, share your post, buy your products and services, and it doesn’t work the other way around.
+The fact is, your readers are the people who will engage with you, share your post, buy your products and services, and it doesn’t work the other way around.
 Churning out content for the purpose of making search engines happy is a wrong approach because these engines conduct random spot checks on websites, and your credibility matters a lot.